-When we receive your complaint, the Customer Officer will contact you within five working days to discuss the issue with you.
-They will either investigate the complaint or pass to an appropriate manager.
-We aim to provide a response to you within 10 working days.
-If we need longer to investigate, they will contact you to explain why and provide updated timescales.
+When we receive your complaint, the Customer Complaints and Liaison Officer will contact you within five working days to discuss the issue with you.
+They will thoroughly investigate the complaint with support from the manager involved.
+They will aim to provide a response to you within 10 working days.
+If they need longer to investigate, they will contact you to explain why and provide updated timescales.